b1lodHand/absent-dialogues/README.md

 3 - Download the ".unitypackage" file in that release by clicking it.

-AND YOU HAVE IT!!!
+AND YOU HAVE IT!
 So now, how you use it?
 Let's see...

 ## Usage <a name = "usage"></a>
-Hurrah!
+...